 This Swiss Chard Salad is a delicious combination of autumn/fall flavours that will have your taste buds dancing!
 Don't miss out on this elegant yet easy salad that you can whip up in no time and is perfect for cool weather entertaining.

-As the weather starts to cool down and Summer starts to give way to Autumn/Fall, it's time to start thinking about delicious dishes that will make your taste buds dance!
+As the weather starts to cool down and Summer starts to give way to Autumn/Fall, you don't need to miss out on your salad fix!

-The key ingredients in this recipe are swiss chard, pears, and manchego cheese.
-The swiss chard provides a hearty base that is complemented by the sweetness of the sliced pear and the nuttiness of the cheese.
+Swiss chard provides a hearty base of this salad, complemented by the sweetness of the sliced pear and the nuttiness of the cheese.
 To bring all these flavours together, a fragrant sage vinaigrette adds a herbal note to this salad.

 Ingredients and Substitutions